The Belgian Cycling Classics

 If you are looking for a location to stay, Kortrijk offers ideal accommodation.
 It is located close to the action of the professional race but also conveniently near the start for the sportive - just make sure you book your room early.

 Otherwise known as Ronde van Vlaanderen, or De Ronde (The Tour), the Tour of Flanders is a one-day Monument organised as a part of the UCI World Tour.
 Attracting a crowd of approximately 800,000 spectators annually – this race has the ability to draw in just under 8% of the entire population of Belgium, which sits at 11.1 million.
-Forming one part of the five Monuments of cycling, this race has now been going strong for over a century with this year's event taking place on the 1st April.
-Funny for some, it is no laughing matter for the pros as they tackle this April Fool's Day edition of the race.
+Forming one part of the five Monuments of cycling, this race has now been going strong for over a century with this year's event taking place on the 7th April.

 The Tour of Flanders sportive runs alongside the Tour – drawing over 15,000 participants.
 The sportive operates on the first Saturday of April, with the professional race happening the next day.
 Many spectators spend the whole weekend in the area, making it spring's most popular Belgian cycling festival.